ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ## _About us_

 corEnergy is a shopping website of fitness items to dispense with gyms and be able to workout on your own.
-We focus our products on people who want to do their workout at home or by taking outdoor classes, providing them with the necessary tools and equipment to do so.
+We aim our products towards people who want to do their workout at home or by taking outdoor classes, providing them with the necessary tools and equipment to do so.

 ## _Developers_